roclark/sportsipy/README.rst

 Documentation
 =============

+Two blog posts detailing the creation and basic usage of `sportsreference` can be found on The Medium at the following links:

+- `Part 1: Creating a public sports API <https://medium.com/clarktech-sports/python-sports-analytics-made-simple-part-1-14569d6e9a86>`_
+- `Part 2: Pull any sports metric in 10 lines of Python <https://medium.com/clarktech-sports/python-sports-analytics-made-simple-part-2-40e591a7f3db>`_

+The second post in particular is a great guide for getting started with `sportsreference` and is highly recommended for anyone who is new to the package.

 Complete documentation is hosted on
 `readthedocs.org <http://sportsreference.readthedocs.io/en/latest>`_.
 Refer to
 the documentation for a full list of all metrics and information exposed by